aaranguha/Spotify-Playlist-Converter/README.md

 You can install the dependencies using pip:

 bash
-Copy code
+Copy code:

 pip install appscript spotipy

-Usage
+Usage:
 To use this program, you must have both an Apple Music and Spotify account.

-Open the spotify_playlist_creator.py file in a code editor.
+Open the AppleToSpotify.py file in a code editor.

 Edit the client_id, client_secret, and redirect_uri values in the SpotifyOAuth call with your own values.